 27 year old based in Montgomery County, PA

-Reading and writing are the two pillars upon which rests the essence of my being.
-And it is in reading and writing that I expand life's short interval and seize as many pulsations as possible.
-For the 'enthusiasm of humanity' lies within infinite words scattered across infinite pages.
+Reading and writing are the two pillars of passion from which I derive a sense of purpose and intent.
+And it is through reading and writing that I expand life's short interval and seize "as many pulsations as possible."
+For the answers to life's infinite questions lie within infinite words scattered across infinite pages.

 At Montgomery Community College, I took every writing course I could as well as courses in literature, and rapidly I began cultivating my craft.
 I headed the Writers’ Room and joined the staff of the Montgazette, the school newspaper and began quickly putting out articles.
 Because the staff recognized my flare for description, I was assigned to cover reviews.
 In the span of less than a year, I produced over six different articles, reviews ranging from opera and theater performances, to movies and, of course, books.

 In the summer of 2018, a letter of mine titled “This Isn’t a Love Letter, I Swear” was published on the popular Thought Catalog, an online journal and creative writing blog that masses approximately 34 million monthly visitors.
 My letter was a fictional account of a young man writing his sweetheart, meagerly attempting to describe his feelings toward her.

 In the spring of 2019, I won the Pat Nestler Creative Writing Award in the fiction category for a short story entitled Scenes of Ecstasy, a one-page story depicting chronologically vignettes of an unnamed young man as he experiences formative moments of his life.
 I was awarded with a grant of five-hundred dollars as a prize.

 In the fall of 2019, I began leading the Writers’ Room as President of the club, as well as continued to make monthly contributions to the newspaper.
 All the while, I dove deeper into the world of creative writing and literary analysis, as I could find no other pursuit better suited for my interests and passions.